KJKan/mcfarland/Tutorial.md

 ## Confirmatory Network Modeling

 Now let's do the same for the network model.
-(Recall that we stored this in the object 'adjacency'.
+(Recall that we stored the network model in the object 'adjacency').

 ```{r}
 nwModel <- ggm( covs = ( n_Hungary - 1 )/n_Hungary*WAIS_Hungary,